**Please note Versatile Tanks DO NOT repair water tanks**

 Our concrete rectangular and square tanks are built in a sealed seamless mould in our factory and transported to site legally, anytime of the day, anywhere in Australian states and with ease.
 This convenience was the only quality of a round tank and this lends no particular advantage where production is concerned.
 The most obvious negative to a round tank is they are space intensive.
 A round tank in a rectangular room means there is going to be a lot of wasted space in that room in the corners that the tank does not cover.
 Another drawback is the fact that a round tank has no difference in length or width; therefore water circulation can only occur in a circular motion.
 Debris remains in the centre of the tank.
 Excavation is less with a rectangular a tank and less need to disturb unnecessary virgin earth therefore less likely to have hydraulic issues, ie tanks popping out of the ground due to inadequate ballast.

-Rectangular tanks are modular, fit snuggly in most yards, Majority of yards rectangular or square in shape.
+Rectangular water tanks are modular, fit snuggly in most yards, Majority of yards rectangular or square in shape.
 The versatility of a square or rectangular vault enables you to adapt the modules to uses such as underground wine cellars, cold storage facilities.
 Small spaced does not mean small water storage.